 Quick Answer: A single contract from a lawyer typically costs $200–$1,500+, depending on complexity.
 Online legal services charge $39–$99 per document.
-With contract.diy, professional contracts start at $0.33 each on the Pro plan — or try it free with 3 credits, no credit card required.
+With Contract.DIY, professional contracts start at $0.33 each on the Pro plan — sign up free, no credit card required.
 See pricing →

 If you've ever Googled "how much does an NDA cost?" or "lawyer fees for a contract," you already know the answer is frustrating: it depends.
 Let's break down what contracts actually cost in 2026, and how to get professional-quality legal documents without overpaying.